-Nominations for Local officers and delegates to the National Convention shall be opened 10 days before and closed at the Annual Meeting.
-The call for nominations shall be announced to full members of DSA in advance of the General Meeting.
+Nominations for Chapter officers and delegates to the National Convention shall be opened 10 days before and closed at the Annual Meeting.
+The call for nominations shall be announced to full members of the Chapter in advance of the General Meeting.

 Section 3.
 Uncontested Positions.